xnandersson/docker-sssd/README.rst

 Creates a Docker Image, preloaded with sssd, kerberos,  and an enroll-script that joins the container on startup using the supplied variables.

+The enrollment procedure ends with SSHD starting up, making the container available on port 22 (redirected to port 2223 in the example below).
+If you want to debug as root - start the container with a /bin/bash instead of /usr/local/bin/enroll.py, edit enroll.py and comment out the sshd() in the last row.

 Start container and do the enroll procedure

 .. code:: bash